-Thanks to Cook’s Illustrated for coming up with the original version of the recipe and to Dawn, for sending it to me.
-I won’t be looking any further for better oatmeal scones.
+Thanks to Cook's Illustrated for coming up with the original version of the recipe and to Dawn, for sending it to me.
+I won't be looking any further (that's kind of a lie) for better oatmeal scones.
 If you have a food processor, they come together quickly.
 If not, you can cut the butter in with a pastry cutter.
 These are the best, but of course, open to improvisation!

 Cinnamon Oat Scones

 - 1 ½ cups oats old fashioned oats